build-on-aws/content/tutorials/deploy-webapp-eb-cdk/index.md

 `npx cdk bootstrap aws://123456789012/us-east-1`

 You can get the account number from the AWS Management Console, and the Region name from [this list](https://docs.aws.amazon.com/general/latest/gr/rande.html?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcdkebaws&sc_geo=mult&sc_country=mult&sc_outcome=acq).

+The required resources are defined in an AWS CloudFormation stack, called the bootstrap stack, which is usually named `CDKToolkit` and you can find it in the CloudFormation console.

 ### Build and deploy the CDK application